Background pattern

 3. How to use Actikerall

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

-For use on the skin (cutaneous use).
+For application on the skin (cutaneous use).

-• Remove the white film from the skin of the previous day's application by simply peeling it off (unless it is the first time you apply this medication).
+• Remove the white film from the skin of the previous day's application by simply peeling it off (unless it is the first time you apply this medicine).
 Warm water facilitates the removal of the film.

 • To open the bottle, press the cap down and turn it.

-• Apply once a day the solution to the actinic keratosis and a small area of healthy skin around the affected area.
+• Apply the solution once a day to the actinic keratosis and a small area of healthy skin around the affected area.
 The border of healthy skin should not be more than 0.5 cm wide.

-• Up to 10 lesions of actinic keratosis can be treated simultaneously, although it is recommended to avoid applying the product to extensive areas of skin.
-The total area of skin treated simultaneously with Actikerall should not exceed 25 cm2(5 cm x 5 cm).
+• Multiple actinic keratosis lesions can be treated at the same time (up to 10 lesions), although application of the product to large areas of skin should be avoided.
+The total skin area treated simultaneously with Actikerall should not exceed 25 cm2 (5 cm x 5 cm).

 • Let the solution dry and form a film.